The usual way of a spectroscopist workflow consists in data

 reactions.
 Last but not least, the k temperature dependence can be

-elementary radical reactions.
-Finally, the EPR spectroscopy is
+) of the elementary radical reactions.
+Finally, the EPR

-quite often coupled with the in situ (directly within the EPR
+spectroscopy is quite often coupled with the in situ (directly

-actually means that one could easily compare the number of transferred
+the latter, this actually means that one could easily compare the number

-electrons from the voltammogram with the number of radical
+of transferred electrons from the voltammogram with the number of

-cations/anions determined by the quantitative EPR.
-Such information
+radical cations/anions determined by the quantitative EPR.
+Such

-reveals if one-electron transfer is associated with the formation of a
+information reveals if one-electron transfer is associated with the

-single radical, otherwise a more complex mechanism must be taken into
+formation of a single radical, otherwise a more complex mechanism must

 function).